-- we identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate - we strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - we participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - we celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - we participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students. - we strive to build strong partnerships between the college, families and the broader community that means all members work together to ensure the safety of students - teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour in line with our behaviour for learning process - we promote the college's bullying prevention policy in the community, through the newsletter, staff handbook and student planner - a range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts
+- we identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate - we strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - we participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - we celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - we participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students. - teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour in line with our behaviour for learning process - we promote the college's bullying prevention policy in the community, through the newsletter, staff handbook and student planner

-- We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - we promote resilience, assertiveness, conflict resolution and problem solving. we seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way - the peer support program and buddy system support year 7 students and new students in years 8 12 settle in quickly - students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed - identify / monitor college areas where bullying is most likely to occur and ensure active supervision of college grounds - we participate in the National Day of Action Against Bullying and Violence
+- a range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts - we promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - we promote resilience, assertiveness, conflict resolution and problem solving. we seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way - the peer support program and buddy system support year 7 students and new students in years 8 12 settles in quickly - students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed - identify / monitor college areas where bullying is most likely to occur and ensure active supervision of college grounds - we participate in the National Day of Action Against Bullying and Violence